Sample Packing List

 Final Tip

 It’s all the little extra optional items you throw in at the last minute that add up and will get you in the end.
-Every extra you can eliminate will make you a happier hiker at the end of the day.
+Every extra item you can eliminate will make you a happier hiker at the end of the day.

-Though we encourage you to pack as light as possible, don’t skimp on the essentials.
+Though we encourage you to pack as lightly as possible, don’t skimp on the essentials.
 To be prepared for cold and/or inclement weather we cannot emphasize enough the need for warm clothes, good rain gear and comfortable hiking boots.
 Having the appropriate clothing and gear will add to your enjoyment, comfort, and safety.

 Packing List